 Physical control: Small seedlings can be removed by hand, but this requires confirming that the small trees are actually seedlings and not root suckers from a nearby mature tree.
 Physical removal of larger individuals, cutting, and mowing are not effective as stand-alone practices.
 Tree-of-heaven suckers aggressively from the root system, particularly in response to stem damage, so top-killing methods may make infestations worse.

 Chemical control and combined approaches: Herbicide applications are typically the most effective methods for tree-of-heaven because, if done correctly, they destroy the root system.
-Foliar, basal bark, and hack-and-squirt application methods can all be effective, but timing is important.
+Foliar, basal bark, and hack-and-squirt/stem injection application methods can all be effective, but timing is important.
 Extension specialists at Penn State University have found that chemical controls are most effective when applied during the peak of the growing season – roughly between July 1 and September 30 in areas of the Great Lakes Basin impacted by tree-of-heaven (Gover et al. 2008).
 Results of cut-stump application have been mixed, with some managers reporting excessive suckering following the treatment.
-Herbicide should be selected based on site conditions, and label directions read and followed carefully.
+In a trial conducted in Romania, researchers reported complete control of tree of heaven with diameter ranging from 1.5″ to 8″ by drilling holes and injecting concentrated glyphosate herbicide (Salceanu et al. 2021).
+In all cases, herbicide should be selected based on site conditions, and label directions read and followed carefully.